-The life sciences sector is broad and complex.
-It includes the fields of human and animal health, marine biotechnology, natural products, chemical and pharmaceutical sciences and digital technology.
+The life sciences sector in the Highlands and Islands predominantly consists of small enterprises, working in human and animal health, marine biotechnology, natural products, chemical and pharmaceutical sciences and digital technology.
 The region has particular strengths and opportunites in digital health and wellbeing, and marine biotechnology.

 The sector typically delivers high levels of innovation with businesses generally international in their outlook and generating above average salaries.
 Regulatory requirements in the route to commercialisation can often lead to longer periods of research and development which demand specialist financial investment and extended timescales for return on investment.

 You can find life sciences companies based in the Highlands and Islands on the Life Sciences Scotland Company Directory.

 Sign-up for our newsletter to find out how the life sciences sector is developing across the region, what the latest news is and where investment opportunities lie.

 View archived newsletters below or sign-up here >

 An experienced business leader and a collaboration project from the Highlands and Islands triumphed at Scotland’s annual Life Science Awards held in Glasgow on 16 May.